Riddhishah1008/Trading_Projects/README.md

 5. Order Management - Place trading orders based on your strategy with Fyers broker
 6. An end-to-end trading engine with a pipeline to get historical and live data, feed in your strategy, and execute orders real time based on the strategy
 7. Example of a strategy with backtested results as well as it's real time implementation
-8. Implementation of certain price prediction techniques using ARIMA, LSTM Neural Networks, Statistical Arbitrage (Pairs Trading), etc.
+8. Implementation of certain price prediction techniques using [ARIMA] (https://github.com/Riddhishah1008/Trading_Projects/blob/master/Advanced%20Techniques/ARIMA.ipynb), [LSTM Neural Networks] (https://github.com/Riddhishah1008/Trading_Projects/blob/master/Advanced%20Techniques/LSTM.ipynb), Statistical Arbitrage ([Pairs Trading] (https://github.com/Riddhishah1008/Trading_Projects/blob/master/Advanced%20Techniques/Pairs%20Trading.ipynb)), etc.
-9. Webscraping using Selenium to fetch free live prices from TradingView website
+10. Webscraping using Selenium to fetch free live prices from TradingView website
-10. Notifying about executed trades as messages via Telegram Bot
+11. Notifying about executed trades as messages via Telegram Bot